List of Coronation Street characters introduced in 2012: Ruby Dobbs

-Ruby Dobbs (also Soames), played by Macy Alabi, is the daughter of Tyrone Dobbs (Alan Halsall) and Kirsty Soames (Natalie Gumede).
+Ruby Dobbs (also Soames) is the daughter of Tyrone Dobbs (Alan Halsall) and Kirsty Soames (Natalie Gumede), played by Grace Hanrahan from 2012 to 2013, Macy Alabi from 2012 to 2023 and Billie Naylor since August 2023.
 She was born on-screen on 9 September 2012.
 Kirsty gives birth to Ruby at The Rovers Return, following a fight with Tina McIntyre (Michelle Keegan).
 Kirsty is pushed on to a table and Gumede revealed "It becomes apparent immediately that the baby is coming - the pain is acute and her waters break.
-Marcus is there and, as a midwife, he's able to recognise that this tot is going to come pretty quickly."
+Marcus Dent (Charlie Condou) is there and, as a midwife, he's able to recognise that this tot is going to come pretty quickly."
 Once Ruby comes home, Kirsty struggles to cope.
 When Ruby does not stop crying, Kirsty trashes the kitchen, causing the neighbours to alert Tyrone.
 When Tyrone threatens to take Ruby away from Kirsty, she lies to him he is not Ruby's father.
 Peter Dyke and Katie Begley from the Daily Star reported that Kirsty tells Tyrone she registered Ruby's birth alone and left the father's name blank, meaning he had no legal right over their child.

 Ruby was born to Tyrone and Kirsty in September 2012.
 Kirsty had gone into labour when she was attacked by Tina at the Rovers, leading to the birth taking place in the pub's back room.
 Tyrone had often been the victim of domestic abuse from Kirsty but was convinced that Ruby's arrival would change everything for the better.
 In reality, Kirsty's physical and verbal abuse towards Tyrone continued and she left his name off Ruby's birth certificate, preventing him from holding any legal rights over her.
-Tyrone started a secret affair with Fiz Brown (Jennie McAlpine), who helped him cope with the situation and persuaded him to marry Kirsty so that he would have legal guardianship over Ruby.
+Tyrone started a secret affair with Fiz Stape (Jennie McAlpine), who helped him cope with the situation and persuaded him to marry Kirsty so that he would have legal guardianship over Ruby.
 However, Kirsty learned of the affair after finding messages on Tyrone's burner phone, and on the day of the wedding in January 2013, announced what she had learned to all the guests and swore that Tyrone would never see Ruby again.